waldronlab/curatedMetagenomicData/docs/_posts/2017-01-13-adding-new-data.md

 There are two helper functions to aid in adding new datasets to the package.
 The first, `load_suggests()`, is used to load all the suggested packages listed in the `DESCRIPTION` file.
-If a package is not installed, the function will download and install it using only the `base` and `utils` packages.
+If a package is not installed, the function will download and install it using only the `base` and `BiocInstaller` packages.
 This choice is intentional and seeks to avoid the use of dependencies beyond the packages that ship with R. The second function, `source_scripts()`, provides a mechanism to quickly load all of the functions used in processing `*.tar.gz` files into the final `ExpressionSet` objects.
 The functions are not exported and must be used as follows:

 ```
 curatedMetagenomicData:::load_suggests()